VanillaHellen/SI_2018/README.md

 the way might be defined only on road tiles

-the truck movement is animated and it stops after reaching the destination, pressing ENTER will yeet the truck anew (replaying the last route) you can set the new destination for the truck by clicking the mouse button (if the non-road tile is clicked, nothing happens)
+the truck movement is animated and it stops after reaching the destination, pressing ENTER will yeet the truck anew (replaying the last route).

+you can set the new destination for the truck by clicking the mouse button (if the non-road tile is clicked, nothing happens)

 ## game.py (old map)